To configure Mozilla Firefox version 28 and older, click the orange Firefox button on the left and then click Options.

 First, open a new Tab (keyboard shortcut for this is Ctrl+T).
 Type about:config into Address Bar and press Enter key.

-Firefox will disable a somewhat funny warning about warranty.
-Ever heard of a warrant for an Internet browser?
+Firefox will disable a humorous warning about warranty.
+Ever heard of a warranty for an Internet browser?
 Yeah, me neither.

 Click I'll be careful, I promise.

 A long list of cryptic options opens.
 Type geo. into Search field to display only items related to geolocation.

 Double-click the very first item, geo.enabled, so that its Value turns to false.
 This turns off geolocation services.

 Close the about:config Tab and you're done securing Firefox!